 The sod installation process usually includes removing the old grass, rototilling the soil, fertilizing and adding compost.
 The sod sections can dry out quickly, so it is best that they are installed the same day they are delivered or the next day if necessary.
 Seams where the ends of sod strips meet should be offset in adjacent rows.
 Once the sod is down, the contractor will go over the lawn with a lawn roller to help level the area and bond the sod to the underlying soil.
 Sodded lawns need to be watered daily for two weeks.
 Check with the sod supplier for exact watering instructions.

 Berms and Mounds

-To look natural berms should have a slightly irregular shape, rather than one with hard angles.
+To look natural, berms should have a slightly irregular shape, rather than one with hard angles.
 Berms should only rise about 18 to 24 inches from ground level.
-The width of the berm should extend out about five feet for every foot of rise.
+The width of the berm should extend out about 5 feet for every foot of rise.
 The length should be about four to six times the width.

 Plants are usually about one-third to one-half of a landscape budget, and creating berms is no exception.
 Here are some average plant costs:

 - Perennials: $2 to $3 each

 $15 to $20 per square foot installed; materials: $5 to $10 per square foot.